Mon – Sun: 24/7 Plumbing

 Rusty Toilet Flange

-If you notice that the toilet is backed up, you will need to use an auger to unclog the flange.
-Additionally, you should regularly inspect it to detect any signs of corrosion or rust.
+If you notice that the toilet is backed up, you must use an auger to unclog the flange.
+Additionally, it would be best to inspect it regularlyto detect any signs of corrosion or rust.
 If you spot rust on the flange, we recommend replacing it.
-This will prevent the drainage pipe from getting damaged and water leaking.
+This will prevent the drainage pipe from getting damaged and water from leaking.

-At times, you might notice the water pooling around your toilet, the source of which is a loose wax ring around the flange.
-You can fix this problem by installing a new wax ring or tightening the old one.
+Occasionally, you might see water pooling around the toilet, often due to a loose wax ring around the flange.
+Don’t worry—you can fix this by installing a new wax ring or tightening the current one.

 Understanding The Workings Of Your Toilet

 Firstly, ensure that water closet flanges are made from durable materials such as PVC closet flange or brass.
-This will ensure that the new toilet remains in place for a longer time.
-Apart from this, you should be careful while installing the flange to your drainage system.
+This will ensure that the new toilet remains in place for longer.
+It would be best to be careful when installing the flange in your drainage system.

-If the drain pipes are short, you will need to install a flange extender to the drain pipe.
+If the drain pipes are short, you must install a flange extender to the drain pipe.
 On the other hand, you will need to cut the pipe if it is too long.
 And we highly recommend contacting a plumber if the flange still has a problem.
-For professional and friendly plumbing service in Melbourne, make sure you speak with us today.
+Please speak with us today for professional and friendly plumbing service in Melbourne.
 The team at WP Plumbing can have your old toilet flange removed and have a new flange installed, repaired or replaced in no time!

 With that, it’s a wrap.
 See you next time!